 - Sentence Structures

 There are many different factors that make some languages difficult and others easy.
 Among these factors are Vocabulary, Dialects, and Alphabets used by the language.

-Some languages have a very small set of alphabets (For Example, English) whilst others have a comparatively larger and more diverse and non-linear set of alphabets (such as Mandarin and Arabic) Languages like English that have a smaller set of alphabets that number to 26 is easier to learn.
+Some languages have a very small set of alphabets (For Example, English) whilst others have a comparatively larger and more diverse, and non-linear set of alphabets (such as Mandarin and Arabic) Languages like English that have a smaller set of alphabets that number to 26 is easier to learn.

 The Role of your First Language

-Among other factors that play a role include things such as the diversity of different words involved in making a certain language more difficult compared to others.
+Other factors that play a role include things such as the diversity of different words involved in making a certain language more difficult compared to others.
 For example, some languages have a little amount of grammatical gender.

-This compared to some languages like Polynesian, which has different and diverse “noun classes” that are used to define a person’s gender.
+This is compared to some languages like Polynesian, which has different and diverse “noun classes” that are used to define a person’s gender.

 Another factor that plays a major role in measuring how difficult one language is compared to another is the kind of grammatical structures that the language uses.

-What this shows is that there are many diverse languages in the world that are more difficult compared to others whilst there are some languages (including English) that have very simple and easy to use grammar, punctuation, and syntax.
+What this shows is that there are many diverse languages in the world that are more difficult compared to others whilst there are some languages (including English) that have very simple and easy-to-use grammar, punctuation, and syntax.

 Other factors that play a role in determining the difficulty of a language to learn include: